 Mission & History

-The mission of Portland Baroque Orchestra is to produce fresh and historically informed interpretations of music composed before 1840 for a wide audience, and to educate the community, including its youth, about composers, themes and performance practices of this music through world-class professional performances and community outreach and dialogue.
+The mission of Portland Baroque Orchestra is to produce intimate and historically informed interpretations of music composed before 1840 for a wide audience and to provide broad access and educate the community about the composers and historic context of this music through world-class professional performances, outreach, and dialogue.

 Emerging in the early 1980s as a grassroots cooperative of musicians, the Portland Baroque Orchestra has matured as a polished, professional organization within the ranks of the best period-instrument orchestras in North America and Europe.
 Succeeding PBO’s regular guest director and artistic advisor Ton Koopman, Monica Huggett has been the group’s artistic director for twenty years.
 She is considered one of the premier baroque violinists, and was appointed the inaugural artistic director of the Juilliard School’s Institute for Historical Performance in 2008.

 The core of PBO’s main-stage performances is a Portland subscription series of five productions (with the largest subscription audience for period instrument performances in the Pacific Northwest) plus the region’s only annual performances of Handel’s Messiah on period instruments.
 In addition, PBO collaborates with local and regional peers for touring and contracted performances that, in some years, account for 25% of its performing activity.
 PBO has been period ensemble-in-residence of the Oregon Bach Festival since 2009, traveling statewide on behalf of the Festival.
 PBO also collaborated with Portland Opera for staged productions of Cavalli’s La Calisto in 2009 and Handel’s Rinaldo in 2013.
 PBO is part of the Northwest Baroque Masterworks Project, working with Early Music Vancouver (British Columbia) and Pacific MusicWorks (Seattle) to produce and present productions of each organization throughout the greater region.